Closure of the Vagina (Vaginal Obliteration)

 Vaginal obliteration is done by removing the entire vaginal lining except for 1 in.
 (2.54 cm) to 1.5 in.
 (3.81 cm).
 The vagina is then sewn shut.
 If the uterus is still present, a small opening is left in the vagina to allow fluids to drain from the uterus.

-Because vaginal obliteration is a relatively brief surgical procedure, it may be performed when a woman has one or more severe long-term (chronic) medical conditions, such as asthma or heart disease, that make a longer procedure more of a risk.
+Because vaginal obliteration is a relatively brief surgical procedure, it may be done when a woman has one or more severe long-term (chronic) medical conditions, such as asthma or heart disease, that make a longer procedure more of a risk.

 What To Expect After Surgery